sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 ## Summary

 The "brute force" approach of using the forward Euler method to solve the equations of motion for a spring mass systems is not the most efficient.
 However, it allows a swift introduction to the world of numerical simulations.
-If the simulation parameters are chosen wise, one can get decent results, e.g. realistic trajectories of the masses of a triple pendulum or a chain of atoms.
+If the simulation parameters are chosen wisely, one can get decent results, e.g. realistic trajectories of the masses of a triple pendulum or a chain of atoms.

 You can find the complete code in my GitHub repository at https://github.com/sdomoszlai13/spring-mass-system-simulator.